Harry Friedman: Other work

 Friedman produced the 1993–1994 game show Caesars Challenge for Rick Rosner and Stephen J. Cannell's production companies.
 His other writing and producing credits include network primetime specials such as American Yearbook for CBS, documentaries such as Nova on PBS, and home video.
 He has also worked over the years with such other television production companies as FOX, Dick Clark Productions, Buena Vista Television, ABC, Orion Television, Laurel Entertainment, Vin Di Bona Productions, A&E Network, Krofft Productions, and Four Star Productions.

 Friedman is a member of the Writers Guild of America, West and the Academy of Television Arts and Sciences.

-Retirement
+Retirement from Wheel of Fortune and Jeopardy!

 On August 1, 2019, Sony Pictures Television announced that Friedman would retire as executive producer of both Jeopardy! and Wheel of Fortune following the 2019–20 season, despite the COVID-19 pandemic cutting his last television season short.
 He was succeeded by Mike Richards.
 The origins of his retirement plans began when he was hospitalized in April 2018 for 30 days for a series of three abdominal surgeries, which were life-threatening episodes, in which he made a full recovery.